mirzaghaderi/rtpcr/README.md

 # Amplification efficiency data analysis
 ## Sample data of amplification efficiency

-In order to calculate the amplification efficiencies of a target and a reference gene, a dataframe should be prepared with 3 columns of dilutions, target gene Ct values, and reference gene Ct values, respectively, as shown below.
+To calculate the amplification efficiencies of a target and a reference gene, a data frame should be prepared with 3 columns of dilutions, target gene Ct values, and reference gene Ct values, respectively, as shown below.